DongChen06/Papers/README.md

 ### Survey

 ### Value-based
-- **VDN: Sunehag, Peter, et al. "Value-decomposition networks for cooperative multi-agent learning." arXiv preprint arXiv:1706.05296 (2017).**
+- **VDN (2017): Sunehag, Peter, et al. "Value-decomposition networks for cooperative multi-agent learning." arXiv preprint arXiv:1706.05296 (2017).**
 > novel learned additive value-decomposition approach over individual agents.
 Implicitly, the value decomposition network aims to learn an optimal linear value decomposition from the team reward signal, by back-propagating the total Q gradient through deep neural networks representing the individual component value functions.

-- **DIAL: Foerster, Jakob, et al. "Learning to communicate with deep multi-agent reinforcement learning."
+- **DIAL (2016): Foerster, Jakob, et al. "Learning to communicate with deep multi-agent reinforcement learning."
 Advances in neural information processing systems.
 2016.**
 > DQN, parameter sharing: the message is generated together with action-value estimation by each DQN agent, then it is encoded and summed with other input signals at the receiver side.
 Dial pushes gradients from one agent to another through the communication channel.

+- **CommNet (2016): Sukhbaatar, Sainbayar, and Rob Fergus.
+"Learning multiagent communication with backpropagation."
+Advances in neural information processing systems.
+2016.**
+> They propose a model where cooperating agents learn to communicate amongst themselves before taking actions.
+Each agent is controlled by a deep feed-forward network, which additionally has access to a communication channel carrying a continuous vector.
+Through this channel, they receive the summed transmissions of other agents.

 ### Policy-based

-- **ConsensusNet: Zhang, Kaiqing, et al. "Fully decentralized multi-agent reinforcement learning with networked agents." arXiv preprint arXiv:1802.08757 (2018).**
+- **ConsensusNet (2018): Zhang, Kaiqing, et al. "Fully decentralized multi-agent reinforcement learning with networked agents." arXiv preprint arXiv:1802.08757 (2018).**
 > Actor-Critic: the actor step is performed individually by each agent without the need to infer the policies of others.
 For the critic step, each agent shares its estimate of the value function with its neighbors on the network, so that a consensual estimate is achieved, which is further used in the subsequent actor step.

 - **MAAC: Iqbal, Shariq, and Fei Sha.
 "Actor-attention-critic for multi-agent reinforcement learning."
 International Conference on Machine Learning.
 PMLR, 2019.**